 Everything you expect from pro headphones

-The Signature Studio headphones from Ultrasone are a closed-back, over the ear pair of dynamic headphones that are designed to be used in a professional audio setting.
-They have everything you would expect from professional headphones, from great sound and accurate reproduction to a comfortable design and more.
+The Signature Studio headphones from Ultrasone are a closed-back, over-the-ear pair of dynamic headphones that are designed to be used in a professional audio setting.
+They have everything you would expect from professional headphones, from the great sound and accurate reproduction to a comfortable design and more.

 Like the ADAM Audio SP-5 headphones, the Ultrasone Signature Studio headphones feature S-LOGIC Plus technology to give you the maximum quality in terms of spatial imaging of the sound field to allow for extremely accurate sound reproduction.
 This technology also aids in keeping your ears from getting fatigued during mixing sessions and preventing you from getting extensive hearing loss.

 S-LOGIC Plus also provides extensive MU metal shielding that protects you from radiation caused by the magnets in the headphones.
 The drivers in the Signature Studio are also made of metal, specifically titanium, which guarantees high-fidelity audio with extremely accurate reproduction.

 The frequency response range is 8 Hz to 40 kHz which easily surpasses the range of human hearing to give music life and brightness that you can feel even if you can’t hear it.
 The headphones sound very balanced and natural.

 The Signature Studio is constructed with very thick plastic to ensure a ton of durability and the same measures were taken to choose material and padding for the headband and ear cups, resulting in both a sturdy and comfortable design that you will be able to keep on for many hours.

 The thick earpads aid in noise isolation making the headphones great for recording.
 While the ear pads are thick, the material is breathable, and the overall headphone design is lightweight enough that it won’t cause sweating.